-Whether using a professional camera or simply wanting to improve your images and observation skills, the goal is to experience Tanzania differently and return with stronger photographs and lasting memories.
+Whether you are an experienced wildlife photographer, a birdwatcher, or simply someone who enjoys nature and photography, the goal is the same: to experience Tanzania more deeply and return home with stronger images, new skills and unforgettable memories.

 Safari Photography Workshop During the Journey